-Is the permittee relying on another entity to satisfy some of its permit obligations? (refer to the MS4 General Permit TXR040000 Part IV Section B.2.(g)) If 'Yes," provide the name(s) of other entities and an explanation of their responsibilities (add more spaces or pages if needed): Name and Explanation: Fort Bend County, see explanation below All permittees listed in this annual report are participating members in the Fort Bend County Stormwater Quality Coalition and are responsible for implementation of the SWMP in its entirety.
-However, some of the activities are being conducted as a group, such as the development of public education materials, guidance documents, and standard operating procedures.
+1. Is the permittee relying on another entity to satisfy some of its permit obligations? (refer to the MS4 General Permit TXR040000 Part IV Section B.2.(g)) X Yes No If 'Yes," provide the name(s) of other entities and an explanation of their responsibilities (add more spaces or pages if needed):

+Name and Explanation: Fort Bend County, see explanation below

+All permittees listed in this annual report are participating members in the Fort Bend County Stormwater Quality Coalition and are responsible for the implementation of the programs as indicated in the "Responsible Party" section of the SWMP.
+Some of the activities are being conducted as a group, such as the development of public education materials, guidance documents, standard operating procedures, and SWMP meetings.

 2.a.
 Is the permittee part of a group sharing a SWMP with other entities?

+X Yes No

 2.b.
-If 'yes,' is this a system-wide annual report including information for all permittees?
-X Yes No Authorization Number: Authorization Number:
+If 'yes,' is this permittees? s a system-wide annual report including information for all

+X Yes No